 With over 100 different types of dementia existing today, it can be difficult to tell them apart.
-We created this guide to educate you on the most common forms of dementia and their symptoms, and outline treatment options such as memory care that may help with managing the disease.
+We created this guide to educate you on the most common types of dementia and their symptoms.
+Each different form of dementia has its own set of recommended treatment options such as memory care and medication that may help with managing the disease.

 Treatment methods and medication can help manage the symptoms of Alzheimer’s disease, but they cannot cure or slow the progression of the disease.
 “Those with Alzheimer's live an average of eight years after their symptoms become noticeable to others, but survival can range from four to 20 years, depending on age and other health conditions.”
 If you have a family history of Alzheimer’s disease and want to learn how to remain mentally sharp as you age, check out these suggestions for lifelong learning and memory care from the Seniorly team.